Skip to Main Content

 Using Search Filters

-• Validated filters, such as those listed under the adjacent tabs, are most commonly used to locate specific study types (e.g., RCTs) or to exclude animal studies.
+• Filters whose recall and precision have been validated, such as those listed under the adjacent tabs, are most commonly used to locate specific study types (e.g., RCTs) or to exclude animal studies.

 • However, rarely will a review of observational studies include a study filter.